Extension System

 |---|---|---|

-pre-bump | Before version bump | Validate preconditions, run linters/tests |
+pre-bump | Before version bump | Validate preconditions, run linters/tests, check dependencies |

-post-bump | After successful bump | Update files, create tags, send notifications |
+post-bump | After successful bump | Update files, create tags, send notifications, deploy artifacts |

 Input Context

-All hooks receive JSON on stdin:
+All hooks receive JSON on stdin with context about the bump operation:

 {